-At Alert Logic, we frequently hear from people who believe that tuning an inline web application firewall (WAF), so that it effectively protects their web applications without blocking legitimate traffic, is challenging.
+At Alert Logic, we frequently hear from people who believe tuning an inline web application firewall (WAF) effectively protects their web applications without blocking legitimate traffic is challenging.

 While a web application firewall does bring some unique challenges, if you understand the issues and work to overcome them, the faster you’ll be able to use your WAF as intended – to protect your valuable web applications and data.
 Here are a few thoughts and suggestions on WAF tuning.